S&P Global 100

-The S&P Global 100 Index is a stock market index of global stocks from Standard & Poor's.

-The S&P Global 100 measures the performance of 100 multi-national companies.
-It includes 100 large-cap companies from the S&P Global 1200 whose businesses are global in nature, and that derive a substantial portion of their operating income from multiple countries.
-This index meets the needs of investors wishing to track the performance of global companies.
+The S&P Global 100 Index is a stock market index of global stocks maintained by S&P Dow Jones Indices.
+The index measures the performance of 100 multinational, blue-chip companies of major importance in the global equity markets.
+It was launched in 2007, and includes 100 large-cap companies from the S&P Global 1200 whose businesses are global in nature and that derive a substantial portion of their operating income from multiple countries.

+The index helps investors in tracking the performance of major global companies.
 With 100 highly liquid constituents, it is designed to support low-cost, index investment products, including exchange-traded funds and listed derivatives such as futures contracts and options.
 The companies are selected from 29 local markets, and are weighted in the index by their market capitalization.

+Methodology

+A constituent companies are selected by an Index Committee, on the basis of global exposure, sector representation, liquidity, and size.
+Only companies with a minimum of US$ 5 billion in Float-Adjusted Market capitalization (FMC); with over 30% of revenues generated in foreign markets, and 30% of assets located outside the company's country of domicile are included.
+The Index is rebalanced on a quarterly basis, calculated in real-time in USD.